2002 Dutch general election: Snap election (October 2002 – January 2003)

 In 2003, the LPF lost as spectacularly as it won in 2002, with its seat count dropping from 26 to 8.
 Commentators attributed the result to voters feeling that the LPF had become rudderless without its original leader and that the government had already implemented some of its policies, but argued disaffected LPF supporters would still back an "anti-establishment" party if a viable option was available.

-The exciting race of which party would become the largest was eventually won by the CDA, which went from 43 to 44 seats, ensuring a continuation of Balkenende's career as prime minister.
+The race of which party would become the largest was eventually won by the CDA, which went from 43 to 44 seats, ensuring a continuation of Balkenende's career as prime minister.

 After severe disagreements had frustrated the formation of a CDA-PvdA cabinet, a CDA-VVD-D66 cabinet was formed on 27 May 2003, with Balkenende as prime minister.

+Legacy

+In 2022, the 2002 election was depicted in a TV drama named Het jaar van Fortuyn (The Year of Fortuyn); the final episode aired on 22 April.
+Later that year, Melkert was interviewed by Dik Verkuil, a journalist for NOS.
+Verkuil described Melkert as still thinking the same way he did in 2002.
+Melkert ascribed Fortuyn's success to his sensationalist rhetoric and described receiving countless threats after the assassination.
+Melkert stated: "Fortuyn was eloquent, certainly, and had considerable knowledge of the issues, but he used that for sensationalism, not to get anything done.
+He was the precursor to Trump."